 - An acceptable photo that can be uploaded (learn more at sat.org/photo-requirements)

 Please remember when creating new College Board accounts to provide legal names exactly as they appear on passports or other photo identification that you plan to use to enter the SAT test center.

-The College Board provides many resources for students interested in applying to colleges and universities in the U.S. and abroad.
+College Board provides many resources for students interested in applying to colleges and universities in the U.S. and abroad.
 For more information, please visit international.collegeboard.org.

-Learning & Testing Services E.A Ltd Commercial Bank of Africa (CBA), Upperhill Shilling account: 6762470011 Dollar account: 6762470027 CBA swift code: CBAFKENX
+Learning & Testing Services E.A Ltd Commercial Bank of Africa (CBA), Upper hill.

 - All SAT payments should be made directly into our bank account.

 - Local cheques are payable to ‘Learning & Testing Services E.A Ltd’.

 - Cheque SAT payments must be done at least one week prior to the registration deadline.

 - Refunds for cancellations, over-payment and duplicate payments are subject to a KES 3,000 processing fee.

 - Request for refunds after payment is made for test registration will be subject to a processing fee of KES 1,500.